e-dyn/gloria/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Additional context**
 Add any other context about the problem here.
-Helpful information include plots of the Gloria results or the log-file written by Gloria.
+Helpful information include plots of the Gloria results, the log-file written by Gloria (found in `site-packages/gloria/logfiles`), system information such as your machine, operating system and Python environment.

-> **Note**: Gloria's logging system tracks information about your machine, operating system and environment your were running the script in.
-If you feel any particular piece of information about your system might be important, feel free to point it out

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **To Reproduce**
 Steps to reproduce the unexpected behavior.
-Helpful attachments include your executed script, its ``.json`` configuration file, as well as the data set you were trying to fit (the data itself, a link, or, if it was one of ours, simply the filename)
+Helpful attachments include your executed script, its ``.toml`` configuration file, if applicable, as well as the data set you were trying to fit (the data itself, a link, or, if it was one of ours, simply the filename)